JamesMura/bootstrap/README.md

 postgres automatically starts on that port.
 Make sure the pre installed postgres is not running on that port and that it does not restart itself when you kill it.

+Check if there is a pre-existing installation of psql in <code>/usr/bin/</code> by running
+<code>which psql</code>.
+If it exists, rename it using <code>mv /usr/bin/psql /usr/bin/pqsl-old</code> so it does not
+conflict with Postgresapp's psql.
+Check that it has been removed by running <code>which pqsl</code>.
+Check that there is no psql location reported

-You will want to add the <i>Postgresapp<i> psql to your path.
+Then, add the <i>Postgresapp<i> psql to your path.
 It is prefered that you do add it to your
 <code>~/.bashrc</code>.
 The full path to the <i>Postgresapp<i> psql is
 <code>Users/Nimrod/Downloads/Postgres\ 2.app/Contents/MacOS/bin/psql</code>.
-Add it to the path so you don't
-have to specify the full path whenever you want to run <code>psql</code>

-In your terminal, run <code>psql postgres</code>.
+In your terminal, run `psql postgres`.
 This should take you into a postgresql prompt

-Create a <code>ureport</code> role with login permissions by running <code>CREATE ROLE ureport WITH LOGIN;</code>.
-A success indicator is that psql prints <code>CREATE ROLE</code> after you run the command.

 Then create the ureport DB by running <code>CREATE DATABASE ureport;</code>.
 A success indicator is that psql prints <code>CREATE DATABASE</code> after you run the command.